The Dallas Zoo is located in Dallas, Texas. It has been operating since 1888 and is the oldest and largest zoo in Texas.

 During this campaign the school children of Dallas donated nickels, pennies and dimes to purchase Queenie the elephant.
 The collection peaked at 1,540 specimens in 1930 before holdings were halved due to the Great Depression.

 The zoo received $100,000 from the Federal Works Projects Administration along with labour to allow them to upgrade the zoo.
-This lead to bridges, houses, winding walks, stairways, retaining walls, monkey cages, large animals paddocks along with wild fowl cages built.
+This led to bridges, houses, winding walks, stairways, retaining walls, monkey cages, large animals paddocks along with wild fowl cages built.
 There was also a new commissary office and entrance built.

-It was in 1955 that the Dallas Zoological Society was founded they took on the role of funding new animals.
+It was in 1955 that the Dallas Zoological Society was founded and they took on the role of funding new animals.

 Throughout the 1960s Pierre A. Fontaine directed the zoo.
 They had impressive displays and it was regularly developing attracting more visitors who would praise the change in atmosphere and design.
 For $300,000 the zoo added a new entrance, information area, meeting room, commissary space, bridge to the zoo, retaining walls, walkways and a reference library.

 In 1964 the zoo completed its bird and reptile building allowing reptiles to be effectively displayed for the first time.
 Over the next 2 decades the zoo developed its first research programs mainly in the reptile and amphibian department.
 30 captive breeding awards have been given to the zoo along with 4 significant achievement awards and two Edward C. Bean awards from the American Zoo and Aquarium Association since 1960.

 In the 1980s public opinion changed and they began to demand naturalistic facilities instead of clean displays.
 By 1981 a $75 million master plan was completed and approved to expand the zoo.
 It was with a $30.5 million bond issue that the zoo’s first natural exhibit was completed.
 This was to be the Wilds of Africa complex.